barbarum/notes/engineering.md

 2. Influence people

+3. Do as said

+4. What's said must be completed

-3. Represent and Repeat yourself
+5. Represent and Repeat yourself

 ### Management Tools